-Brinton Woods Post Acute Care Center is in the densely populated metropolitan area of Baltimore, Maryland.
+Autumn Lake Post Acute Care Center is in the densely populated metropolitan area of Baltimore, Maryland.
 Featuring an overall grade of D, this is a well below average facility.
-Keep in mind that Baltimore received a city grade of B-, so should look at other options in the city as well.
-Despite all this, one of the few highlights of this facility's report card is its strong inspection grade.
-You can scroll down to find out about inspections and other category grades
+Keep in mind that Baltimore received a city grade of B, so should look at other options in the city as well.
+This facility's only redeeming quality is its inspection grade, which you can find additional information about below.

 - Nursing Home

 - Memory Care